RKinDLab/Reach_alpha_Blue_heavy_Sim/doc/userdoc.rst

 For *reach alpha 5*, the hardware interface plugin is implemented having multiple interfaces.

-* The communication is done using proprietary API to communicate with the robot control box.
+* The hybrid dynamics is done using Thor fossen for underwater vehicler & Featherstone's algorithm for manipulator with casadi.
-* Data for all joints can be exchanged at once or independently.

 ## Dependencies